hohenner/Konnect_test/README.md

 ## Why Docker
 1. Simplifies execution in CI
 1. Enables people to run the tests without needing to setup/install Cypress
+1. Github Actions do not need Docker so have not setup variables or configured for advanced tests

 ## Problems seen
 ### Cannot set properties of undefined (setting 'status')